Basel Committee on Banking Supervision(BCBS)

 Organization

-BCBS consists of the Meeting of Governors and Heads of Supervision (GHOS), the Basel Committee on Banking Supervision and a number of working groups including the Policy Development Group (PDG), the Supervision and Implementation Group (SIG) and the Macroprudential Supervision Group (MPG).
+BCBS consists of the Meeting of Governors and Heads of Supervision (GHOS), the Basel Committee on Banking Supervision and a number of working groups including the Risks and Vulnerabilities Assessment Group (RVG), the Supervisory Cooperation Group (SCG), the Policy and Standards Group (PSG) and the Basel Consultative Group (BCG).

 BCBS Organogram